03 Using R syntax

 ) is reached.
 All of these steps are only used

-to estimate the performance of the classifier to evaluate for the
+to estimate the performance of the classifier to evaluate for unknown

 Since training a neural net is energy consuming,